aljohnston112/gen_iv_battle_hall_analyzer/README.md

 # Gen IV Battle Hall Analyzer

-A deterministic battle simulation system written in C++ for analyzing Pokémon performance in the Gen IV Battle Hall under worst-case assumptions.
+A multi-threaded, deterministic battle simulation system written in C++ for analyzing Pokémon performance in the Gen IV Battle Hall.

 The system evaluates 1v1 battles by modeling opponent behavior using worst-case assumptions and heuristics to estimate survival potential across a streak-based format.